 Falconry is not an “overnight” achievement.
-Becoming a Master falconer takes at least seven years; Finishing your apprenticeship alone will take at least two years.
-Your hawk requires a significant amount of time, every day, 365 days a year, and a bird in training requires substantially more time.
+Finishing your apprenticeship will take at least two years, at which time you will become a general falconer for at least five more year to become a master falconer.
+Your hawk will requires a time and attention every day that you have it, and a bird in training requires even more.
 Raptors, unlike a rifle or a bow, cannot be hung on the wall and forgotten until next hunting season.
-Although you may be all right with this time commitment, is your spouse?
-Your children?
-Your employer?
+Always consider the time you have to put into the sport before taking it on!

 Of all sports in America, falconry is the only one that utilizes a trained wild creature.
 Falcons, hawks, eagles and owls are essential elements of our wildlife.
 The competent falconer takes care to follow sound conservation principles in the pursuit of the sport.
 Even though the federal government’s environmental assessment states falconry has no impact on wild raptor populations, a careless, uninformed individual, attempting to satisfy a passing fancy, can do great harm to one or more birds and cast the shadow of discredit on the sport of falconry itself.
-Most falconers, therefore, before they will agree to help anyone newly attracted to the sport, will require evidence of a serious, committed interest in falconry.
-They just don’t have time for anything else.
+Most falconers, therefore, will require evidence of a serious, committed interest in falconry before they will agree to help anyone newly attracted to the sport.

 Access to Land